jorgecarleitao/public-contracts/README.md

 This project is starting, so we still don't have documentation for the collaborative process.
 This is our current top priority.

-The code is licenced under GPLv2.
+The code is licenced under BSD.

 ## Pre-requisites and installation